The Cloud, carbon and energy-efficiency

 If you currently have your own in-house servers then they’ll naturally be running 24/7, more often than not at full capacity, as micro management of servers isn’t economic for most businesses.

-However switching to the Cloud will mean that you only have to pay for the capacity you need at any particular time, with micro controlled server capacity which can be far a more economical solution – paying someone else to operate on a level of flexibility and economies of scale that you cannot match individually, whilst utilising renewable and low carbon energy sources.
+However switching to the Cloud will mean that you only have to pay for the capacity you need at any particular time.
+Paying someone else to operate on a level of flexibility and economies of scale that you cannot match whilst utilising renewable and low carbon energy sources.

 The Carbon Disclosure Project also interviewed a number of blue-chip companies that had moved to the Cloud and found that, for many of them, saving money had been the main driver for their decision.